Finding the Top Financial Advisor Firms in Palm Desert, CA

 All information is accurate as of the writing of this article.
 This list may include firms that have a business relationship with SmartAsset, in which SmartAsset is compensated for lead referrals.
 Such relationships have no impact on our rankings, and firms are included and ranked based strictly on the above criteria.

-Cypress Wealth Services, LLC
+Cypress Wealth Services

 Cypress Wealth Services is at the top of our list of financial advisor firms in Palm Desert.
-The Cypress team includes seven certified financial planners (CFPs) and one chartered retirement planning counselor (CRPC).
+The Cypress team includes three certified financial planners (CFPs) and one chartered retirement planning counselor (CRPC).
 Clients may also have acces to a retirement income certified professional (RICP) and a chartered financial analyst (CFA).

 Cypress is a fee-based firm, meaning advisors who are also licensed insurance agents collect commissions from third parties in addition to fees from clients.
 That said, advisors have a fiduciary duty to work in the best interests of clients.
 Failure to do so could result in legal penalties and fines.